PatrickPachacz/tictactoe-game/README.md

 </div>

 <h2>About</h2>
-<p>A real-time, multiplayer Tic-Tac-Toe game built with Vite + TypeScript on the frontend and Node.js + Socket.IO on the backend.
+<p>A basic real-time, multiplayer Tic-Tac-Toe game built with Vite + TypeScript on the frontend and Node.js + Socket.IO on the backend.
 Players can connect, make moves in real-time, and compete in classic Tic-Tac-Toe with instant updates.
 </p>

 <h2>🚀 Features</h2>